peterwittek/qml-rg/README.md

 Papers:

 - LeCun, Y.; Bengio, Y. & Hinton, G. [Deep learning](http://doi.org/10.1038/nature14539). *Nature*, 2015, 521, 436-444.
 This is a review paper by the three greatest giants in deep learning.
 The paper gives you an idea of the most important neural network architectures that we use today.
 The current flood of deep learning was unleashed on us by [this paper on convolutional neural networks](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) by Geoff Hinton.
 It is also well worth reading: you seldom come across a paper that accumulated over 10,000 citations in five years.
+[This blog post](http://www.asimovinstitute.org/neural-network-zoo/) gives an entertaining overview of neural network architectures.

 - Wiebe, N.; Kapoor, A. & Svore, K. M. [Quantum Deep Learning](http://arxiv.org/abs/1412.3489). *arXiv:1412.3489*, 2014.
 This is an insightful paper on stacked Boltzmann machines that highlights many possibilities and limitations of using quantum protocols for learning.
 It was also one of the first papers to consider Boltzmann machines for quantum-enhanced learning -- since then, this line of research took off and now there are N+1 papers on it.